Fr\'echet globalisations of Harish-Chandra supermodules: Convolution superalgebras and representations

 Since the Grassmann factor is finite-dimensional, one readily checks that is an isomorphism of locally convex super-vector spaces, where $\sh C^\infty(U,\knums)$ is given the usual topology of uniform convergence with all derivatives on compact subsets.
-In particular, $\sh O_G(U)$ is an $m$-convex Fr\'echet algebra \cite{michor-cinfty}.
+In particular, $\sh O_G(U)$ is an $m$-convex Fr\'echet algebra \cite{michor-cinfty}*{2.2}.
+Here, we recall that a locally convex algebra is called $m$-convex if its topology is generated by a set of submultiplicative seminorms.